Safety in the surf at Sydneys and Austrialias beaches

 However, these currents are usually like a narrow river of moving water, flowing

-down.
-They are part of the natural flow of water around the beach system, where
+from the beach out to beyond the line of breakers where they turn around and then flow back towards the beach.
+They are part of the natural circular flow of water around the beach system, where

 the breaking waves push water towards the beach, and the "rips" allow the water